 The Numbers Behind Gender-Based Violence in BC (And Why Awareness Changes Everything)

 Maya sits at a café in Vancouver, scrolling through her phone.
 She's 22.
 A man she doesn't know leans over her shoulder and tells her she'd be prettier if she smiled.
-When she ignores him, he calls her a moody bitch.
+When she ignores him, he calls her a “moody bitch.”
 She leaves her coffee unfinished, her heart racing.

 Later that week, she mentions it to a friend who says, "That happens to everyone.
 Don't let it get to you."
 And Maya nods, pushes it down, and tries to move on.
-But it doesn't feel small anymore, it feels like evidence of something larger.
+But it doesn't feel small anymore; it feels like evidence of something larger.

 She's right to feel that.

-We hope something in this post will help you reflect on 1) your own experiences and know that you’re not alone, or 2) how people you know are impacted by this much more than you realize, and that you can make a difference in how you reinforce your friends’ behaviours, raise your kids, and help build safer communities for everyone.
+3) that you can make a difference in how you influence your friends’ behaviours, dismantle societal norms, raise your kids, and help build safer communities for everyone.

-The Scope: BC and Canada
+The Scope in BC and Canada

 In British Columbia specifically, 29.8% of women report experiencing physical or sexual assault from an intimate partner since the age of 15.² That's nearly 1 in 3.
 That's in your workplace, your family, your community.
+Nationally, more than 11 million Canadians have experienced intimate partner violence at least once since age 15.¹

 Who Is Most Vulnerable?